 Members may occasionally receive information on general service announcements, and a monthly newsletter.
 Out of respect for the privacy of our users we present the option to not receive these types of communications.
-Please see the Opt-out sections in your profile on your account or the link provided at the bottom of emails.
+Please see the Opt-in sections in your profile on your account or the link provided at the bottom of emails to opt out.

 On rare occasions it is necessary to send out a strictly service related announcement.
 For instance, if our service is temporarily suspended for maintenance we might send users an email.
 Generally, users may not opt-out of these communications; however, these communications are not promotional in nature.

 We communicate with users on a regular basis to provide requested services and in regards to issues relating to their membership we reply via email, in accordance with the member’s wishes.

 We will retain your data for as long as you hold membership.
 If you wish to cancel your membership, you may do so from your profile settings.
 Alternatively, you may request that we no longer use your information to provide you our services then please contact us at: email@example.com.

 Where you send us questions, queries or support tickets, we will retain that data for up to 6 months or if you tell us to delete it immediately, whichever comes first, unless enquiry is required for trouble shooting or for improving services, in which cases we will delete the personal data and store the enquiry or support.